discordjs/guide/guide/additional-info/async-await.md

 });
 ```

 In this scenario, the `deleteMessages` function returns a Promise.
 The `.then()` method will trigger if the Promise was resolved, and the `.catch()` method if the Promise was rejected.
-But with our function, we resolve the Promise after 2 seconds with the String "Everything is fine", so the `.catch()` method will never be executed.
+But with our function, we resolve the Promise after 2 seconds with the String "Deleted 10 messages.", so the `.catch()` method will never be executed.

 ## How to implement async/await